Collection (Soccer Mommy album)

-Collection is a 2017 album by American indie rock singer-songwriter Soccer Mommy made up of retooled versions of her bedroom pop recordings originally posted on Bandcamp.
+Collection is a 2017 compilation album by American indie rock singer-songwriter Sophie Allison, under the moniker Soccer Mommy.
+It is made up of retooled versions of her bedroom pop recordings originally posted on Bandcamp.
 The release was preceded by a music video for "Allison".

-Lyrics
+Music and lyrics

-The album's lyrics explore themes including emotional abandonment.
+AllMusic stated that "while Allison's introspective, guitar-centric songcraft carries a certain intimate, lo-fi quality, much of the material here falls on the more expansive end of expectations for the style."
+The Fader said the music on Collection was "hinged on the anxious intimacy of someone who has been up all night, thinking about love."
+The album's lyrics explore themes including emotional abandonment, heartbreak and regret.
+Billboard stated that the album was "ideal for fans of Jay Som, Mitski and Waxahatchee."

 Critical reception

 Writing for Pitchfork, Evan Rytlewski gave the album a 6.7 out of 10, praising the artist's elaboration of her bedroom pop recordings but criticizing repetitive songwriting and a lack of experience at recording.
 Marissa Lorusso of NPR's Songs We Love chose "Out Worn" to spotlight, praising Soccer Mommy's growth as a songwriter.
 Hana Kaplan of Paste gave it a 7.9 out of 10, summing up that it's a "refreshing look at your past, a tender look at the moments that made you, you".
+AllMusic gave the album three and a half stars and wrote that it was "enough to make the promise of the young Nashville native evident."